DianasJourney/GoodFoodReviews/README.md

 MIT License

-Copyright (c) 2022 Diana Vu, Dylan GodFrey, Mimi Tach
+Copyright (c) 2022 Diana Vu, Dylan Godfrey, Mimi Tach

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal